Pecanapalooza (Nov)

 Food and refreshments will be available, and live music performances are planned for the weekend.

-The King’s Ball is an annual French-inspired celebration of music and dancing that was held in Ste.
+The King’s Ball (or Queen’s Ball during leap year) is an annual French-inspired celebration of music and dancing that was held in Ste.
 Genevieve over 200 years ago, and it continues today!
 Revelers are encouraged to dress in period attire to add to the ambience, and the musical ensemble will provide instructions for the period dances.
-What is hidden in the King’s cake will determine the “King” for the year.
+What is hidden in the King’s cake will determine the “King” or “Queen” for the year.
 Guests are welcome to bring snacks, plus there will be a cash bar.
-The King’s Ball will be held at the VFW Hall on February 4, 2022 from 6:00p until 11:00p.
+The Queen’s Ball will be held at the VFW Hall on February 3, 2024 from 6:00p until 11:00p.

 Proceeds will go to the Foundation for Restoration of Ste Genevieve.